WilsonMKing/margarine/README.md

-# The Oleomargarine Controversy and the Fight for the Future of Butter
+# The Oleomargarine Controversy and the Greasy Hill of Progress.

 Welcome!
-This repository contains source code and data for "The oleomargarine controversy and the fight for the future of butter."
+This repository contains source code and data for "The oleomargarine controversy and the greasy hill of progress."
 All figures can be reproduced by running "~/code/master_analysis.R".
 Final versions of the figures are reprinted below.
 Enjoy!

 ### Sources
 - New York Times Machine: [URL](https://timesmachine.nytimes.com/browser)